bchu007/AWSGlue_TableUpdate/README.md

 # AWSGlue_TableUpdate

 ## Abstract
-An automatic way to rename column headers in AWS glue giving a header file
+An automatic way to rename column headers in AWS glue giving a header file without overwriting any metadata in the current table.

 ## Instructions
 1. Create a file in the same directory as AWSGlue_TableUpdate.py